 \subsection{Priority scheduling algorithm}

-LSGO uses a timer-based priority scheduling algorithm, in which the highest priority node sends the packet firstly.
-For other candidate nodes, if they hear a higher-priority node send a packet, they would not process the packet; if the timer expires and a higher-priority node is not transmitting, they would begin to send the packet.
+LSGO uses a timer-based priority-scheduling algorithm, in which the highest priority node sends the packet first.
+If other candidate nodes hear a higher-priority node sending a packet, they would not process the packet; if the timer expires and a higher-priority node is not transmitting, they would begin to send the packet.
 LSGO calculates the priority of node $i$ according to Equation (\ref{LSGO-priority}) below.

 \begin{equation}